10 Free MS Word Alternatives You Can Use Today

 Some people are reluctant to cut the ties to their local computer and put all their work and business documents online.
 If you're one of them and don't want to rely on an Internet connection, here are several free word processing applications to round out our list.
 These you can download and install on your local computer.
 Take advantage of all the desktop features of MS Word without the hefty price tag!

-The OpenOffice package actually includes six programs that all use the same engine making them inherently the same and extremely easy to learn and use.
-The 6 applications included in the OpenOffice suite are: Writer (word processor), Calc (spreadsheets), Impress (presentations), Draw (graphics) and Base (database manipulation) and Math (mathematical equations).
+The Apache OpenOffice package actually includes six programs that all use the same engine making them inherently the same and extremely easy to learn and use.
+The 6 applications included in the Apache OpenOffice suite are: Writer (word processor), Calc (spreadsheets), Impress (presentations), Draw (diagrams and illustrations) and Base (database manipulation) and Math (mathematical equations).
 Writer can even natively do some things that Word cannot, like open PDF files without the addition of a plug-in or commercial add-on.
 As the software is open source it is maintained by a large community meaning help and bug fixes are freely available and quickly created.
-This is perhaps the leading free desktop alternative to Microsoft Word/Office.
-You can install this suite on Windows XP to Windows 10, macOS (OS X) and Linux.
+The downside to Writer is that it can only open DOCX files without the ability to edit and save them.
+You can install this suite on Windows XP to Windows 10, macOS and Linux.

 Jarte is based on Microsoft WordPad Engine, but is still free.
 There is a paid version of the software that adds on some extra functionality, but the free version is more than adequate and fully compatible with Word and WordPad documents.
 Features include an ergonomic tabbed interface, small resource requirements, portability, support for touchscreens, and quick loading time.
 It also has built-in spell checking and can export to HTML and PDF files.
 Jarte allows you to insert images, tables, hyperlinks and everything else that you have come to expect from Word.
 Jarte contains no ads, trial periods or crippled features and is funded through user purchases of the Jarte Plus version.